RagnarGrootKoerkamp/BAPCtools/doc/generated_testcases.md

 ### Config
 Some additional configuration can be specified via the `config` key.
-It may contain the `transforms` key, containing a dictionary from file extensions to rules.
+It may contain the `extensions` key, containing a dictionary from file extensions to rules.
 For each `.in` file that is generated, the commands for each extension in this map will be executed to create the corresponding files (e.g. `.ans` and `.png`).
+If specified, the `.ans` will be generated first, followed by all other extensions in unspecified order.

 Consider:
 ```
 config:
-  transforms:
+  extensions:
     ans: ../solutions/accepted/sol.py
     png: asy ../visualizers/vis.asy -f png -o -
 ```